Yvitex/Obsidian_Notes/Computer Science/Three.js/Camera Class.md

 ```

 Third solution is the most complicated
-We coudl just pass it as an instance but first we need to only pass it as a [[Singleton]] meaning no matter how many times we instantiated, we will not create a new object but the same thing from the first instance
+We coudl just pass it as an instance but first we need to only pass it as a [[Singleton Pattern]] meaning no matter how many times we instantiated, we will not create a new object but the same thing from the first instance
 The conde in the [[Experience Class]] is like this
 ```js
 import Camera from "./Utils/Camera"